Questions and answers (FAQs) about station webcams

 On occasion, a black circle or other irregular shape may appear in front of the sun in the webcam images.
 Digital web cameras have image sensors that convert light to an electronic signal.
 The centre of the sun is very bright, and can overwhelm the sensor.
-When this happens, the camera software blackens out the area to protect the longevity of the sensor, and displays black pixels in the area.
+When this happens, the camera software blackens out the area to protect the sensor, and displays black pixels in the area.

 What is the black or white line that sometimes appears in the photos?

 A black line could be one of the guy wires of the tower on which a camera is mounted.
 In certain light conditions, reflections occur on the dome housing the camera, which can appear as a white line.

 How can you tell if the white light in the sky is the moon?